freifunk/meshkit-firmware/README.md

 freifunk4meshkit
 ================

-Freifunk Imagebuilder for Usage with Meshkit
+Openwrt Imagebuilder for Usage with Meshkit for Freifunk